amaechijude/TailorConnect/Steps.md

     }
 }

-Clean Up {
+Next {
-    Buy from wishlist
+    fixed all the forms

 }